Bleeding Gums May Signal Vitamin C Deficiency: Study Urges Diet Review Alongside Dental Care

 “If you see that your gums are bleeding, the first thing you should do is not say to yourself, ‘I should brush more.’
 You should try to figure out why your gums are bleeding.
 And vitamin C deficiency is one of the possible reasons,” comments Philippe Hujoel, M.D., first author of the study, a dentist and professor of oral health sciences at the University of Washington School of Dentistry.

-Read Also: New Study Shows That Vitamins A, E and D Can Reduce Respiratory Infections
+New Study Shows That Vitamins A, E, and D Can Reduce Respiratory Infections

 A call to monitor dietary vitamin C intake in addition to oral recommendations

-The study showed that gums that have a tendency to bleed were associated with low levels of vitamin C in the blood.
+The study showed that gums that tend to bleed were associated with low levels of vitamin C in the blood.
 Increasing the daily vitamin C intake of those affected helped reduce these bleeding problems.

 There is also evidence that dietary recommendations for vitamin C, which are primarily intended to protect against scurvy, are too low and that this low vitamin C intake can lead to a bleeding tendency.
 Specifically, the team believes that a bleeding tendency in the gums and retina could be a sign of a general disorder in the microvascular system, as well as a bleeding tendency in the brain, heart, and kidneys.